kentsommer/pytorch-value-iteration-networks/README.md

 ![Architecture of Value Iteration Network](https://ai2-s2-public.s3.amazonaws.com/figures/2016-11-08/024f01f390ba94cbee81e82e979a65151d20a6fd/3-Figure2-1.png)

 ## A quick thank you
-A few others have released really amazing related work which helped inspire and improve my own implementation.
-It goes without saying that this release would not be nearly as good as it is if it were not for all of the following people:
+A few others have released amazing related work which helped inspire and improve my own implementation.
+It goes without saying that this release would not be nearly as good if it were not for all of the following:
 * [@avivt](https://github.com/avivt) ([Paper Author](https://arxiv.org/abs/1602.02867), [MATLAB implementation](https://github.com/avivt/VIN))
 * [@zuoxingdong](https://github.com/zuoxingdong) ([Tensorflow implementation](https://github.com/zuoxingdong/VIN_TensorFlow), [Pytorch implementation](https://github.com/zuoxingdong/VIN_PyTorch_Visdom))
 * [@TheAbhiKumar](https://github.com/TheAbhiKumar) ([Tensorflow implementation](https://github.com/TheAbhiKumar/tensorflow-value-iteration-networks))